How to mummify a pharaoh: A step-by-step guide

 Ancient Egypt is best known for its elaborate burial practices, and one of the most famous of these is mummification.

-The mummification of a person's body was a complicated process that involved its preservation so that it could be used in the afterlife.
+Mummification practices began during Egypt's Old Kingdom and was a complicated process that involved a body's preservation so that it could be used in the afterlife.

-The exact procedures involved in Ancient Egyptian mummification has fascinated people from many different cultures for centuries: from the elaborate burial practices to the mysteries surrounding the afterlife.
+The exact procedures involved in ancient Egyptian mummification have fascinated people from many different cultures for centuries.

 Even as modern people, we love the sheer ingenuity of the mummification process.
 But, how did they actually make their mummies?
 Let us show you...